Compare Refinance Rates Today

 If you recently purchased a rental property (within the last six months) with cash, you may be eligible for a “delayed financing exception.”
 This is a type of cash-out refinance that allows you to borrow money to replenish cash accounts you used to purchase a home, using the property’s current value instead of what you paid for it.
 The delayed refinance program comes in handy if you’re trying to build an investment portfolio with limited resources.

-• At least 20% equity.
-Fannie Mae guidelines only require 15% equity to refinance an investment home, but most lenders default to a 20% minimum.
-If you own an underwater mortgage on an investment property (which means the home is worth less than the loan balance) ask your loan officer if they offer special refinance programs.
+• At least 25% equity.
+Many conventional lenders require at least 25% equity to refinance an investment home.
+If you have an underwater mortgage on an investment property (which means the home is worth less than the loan balance), ask your loan officer if they offer special refinance programs.

-• A lower debt-to-income (DTI) than primary residences require.
-Lenders usually set the limit on the ratio of your debt payments compared to gross monthly income — known as a DTI ratio — at 43%.
-This requirement is less than the 50% DTI ratio maximum for primary residences.
+• A maximum 45% debt-to-income (DTI) ratio.
+Lenders usually set the limit on the ratio of your debt payments compared to gross monthly income — known as a DTI ratio — at 45%.

 • Proof of extra cash reserves.
-To ensure you have extra money to cover vacancies when you’re in between tenants, lenders require you have “liquid” assets, which are accounts that can be converted to cash easily, equal to up to six months’ worth of mortgage payments.
+To ensure you have extra money to cover vacancies when you’re in between tenants, lenders require you to have easily accessible cash reserves equal to up to six months’ worth of mortgage payments.
 The mortgage reserve rule applies to each rental property you own — for example, if you have four investment properties, you’ll need to document enough cash to meet the reserve requirement for all four homes.

-Check the chart below to see how many months’ worth of mortgage reserves you’ll need based on the number of financed properties you own:
+Check the chart below to see how many months’ worth of mortgage reserves you’ll need based on how many financed properties you own:

-Number of financed properties ownedPercentage of unpaid mortgage balances required for reserves
+Number of financed properties ownedReserve requirement (percentage of unpaid mortgage balances)

 One to four2%